A summary of some of the more routinely undertaken General Surgery procedures is shown below:

 The treatment of varicose veins and thread veins, carotid artery disease and aortic aneurysms.

-We offer a range of weight loss solutions including gastric bands, bypasses and sleeves and the new non-surgical Obalon gastric balloon.
+We offer a range of weight loss solutions including gastric bands, bypasses and sleeves and the new non-surgical Obalon and Elipse gastric balloons.
 Significant weight loss can also leave excess skin that can be removed through body contouring surgery.
 The Weight Loss Team practising at Parkside Hospital includes a specialist Consultant Bariatric Surgeon, a Dietician and a Counsellor.